rdzhulai/deep-lung-sliding-detection/README.md

 python evaluate.py --model_dir path_to_saved_model --data_dir path_to_evaluation_data
 ```

-The evaluation script will output the model's performance metrics, including recall and specificity, which are critical for medical applications【6:4†source】.
+The evaluation script will output the model's performance metrics, including recall and specificity, which are critical for medical applications.

 ## Results

 Our experiments demonstrated that the proposed deep learning approach achieved robust performance in detecting the absence of lung sliding.
-The final model variations provided valuable insights into the strengths and limitations of each approach【6:3†source】.
+The final model variations provided valuable insights into the strengths and limitations of each approach.

 ## Contributing